 Relationship counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
-Therapy sessions are held with both couples and is a supportive place to discuss issues and solutions to better strengthen your relationship.
+Therapy sessions held with both parties make a supportive place to discuss issues and solutions to better strengthen your relationship.

 Equine Assisted Psychotherapy (EAP) is not horsemanship.
 The focus is not on riding.
 EAP uses horses for emotional growth and learning.
 Participants will learn life skills and dynamic tools for emotional and behavioral growth.
 EAP will help develop the following characteristics within participants: